-David Webster focuses his practice in the areas of complex commercial litigation, representing clients in Texas and across the United States, ranging from high-net-worth individuals to national corporations.
-In his career, David has guided American clients through legal matters in Canada, Mexico, and Africa.
+David Webster practices complex commercial litigation.
+He represents clients in Texas and across the United States and David has guided domestic clients through legal matters in Canada, Mexico, and Nigeria.

 David also represents targets of government healthcare investigations and prosecutions.
 His representation covers physicians, hospitals, compounding pharmacies, medical organizations, and medical suppliers.
 Through this work, David handles matters investigated and prosecuted by, among others, the Department of Justice, the Medicare Fraud Strike Force, the Department of Defense, and the Health and Human Services - Office of Inspector.

-David began his legal career working with the in-house legal counsel for an entertainment arena and professional sports team, where his experience included helping negotiate and draft artist and sponsorship contracts, managing litigation issues, coordinating contract breach lawsuits, and providing to management and ownership strategically-driven risk assessments and solutions.
+David began his legal career working with the in-house legal counsel for an entertainment arena and professional sports team, where he negotiated and drafted artist and sponsorship contracts, managed litigation issues, and provided management and ownership with strategically-driven risk assessments and solutions.

-Before joining Bell Nunnally, David served as an active-duty Judge Advocate General for the U.S. Army, where he represented military forces in a spectrum of legal areas and provided legal counsel to commanders and staff.
+Before joining Bell Nunnally, David served as an active-duty Judge Advocate General for the U.S. Army, where he represented military forces.
 David still serves as a U.S. Army Officer with the Texas Army National Guard JAG Corps, assigned as trial counsel for the 56th Infantry Brigade Combat Team.